jakegoldman/final_project_2/README.md

 Jerome Freudenberg

 Jake Goldman

+Period 6

-Team Name: The Goldbergs
+*Team Name*: The Goldbergs

 Algorithm cred to Michael J. McGuffin; retrieved from http://profs.etsmtl.ca/mmcguffin/research/2012-mcguffin-simpleNetVis/mcguffin-2012-simpleNetVis.pdf

 Libraries used: controlp5

-Features/Bugs (as of 6/8/17):
+*Features/Bugs (as of 6/8/17)*:

 Features:

 -Visualization works

--zoom in on mouse using mousewheel (rest with 'r' key) -highlight a node by mousing over; also displays protein name -quit program with 'q' key
+-zoom in on mouse using mousewheel (rest with 'r' key)

+-highlight a node by mousing over; also displays protein name

+-quit program with 'q' key

+-modify force constants in top left corner using sliders

 Bugs:

 -Sometimes nodes are pushed too far against edge of screen

 -****Computation increases after program runs for a longer time, especially with